 Hosnies Spring.
 11/12/90; Christmas Island Territory.
 202 ha; 10º28'S 105º41'E. National Park.
 An area of permanent, shallow freshwater wetland, fed by a natural spring system located approximately 30 metres above sea level and 120 metres inland of the seaward cliff.
 The wetland is covered by a stand of mangroves (Bruguiera gymnorhiza) estimated to be 120,000 years old.
 The site includes surrounding terrestrial areas with rainforest grading to coastal scrub, and includes an area of shoreline and coral reef.
 It is significant for the age, location and size of the mangroves as well as for supporting large numbers of crabs including: red crabs (Gecarcoidea natalis), robber crabs (Birgus latro) and blue crabs (Discoplax hirtipes).
 Visitor access of small interest groups such as bird watchers or scientific teams is managed by Parks Australia to conserve the ecological character of the site.
 The greatest threat within the site comes from the formation of multi-queen "super colonies" of the invasive yellow crazy ant (Anoplolepis gracilipes), thought to have been introduced accidently to Christmas Island between 1915 and 1934.
 The site's area was extended in 2010 from 0.33 to 202 ha to conform to the National Park boundaries.
 Ramsar site no. 512.
 Most recent RIS information: 2011.

 Hunter Estuary Wetlands.
 21/02/84; New South Wales; 2,969 ha; 32°51'S 151°46'E; Nature Reserve.
-The site comprises the Kooragang Nature Reserve (designated as a Ramsar site in 1984) and the Hunter Wetlands Centre Australia (added to the site in 2002).
+The Site comprises the Kooragang Nature Reserve (designated as a Ramsar Site in 1984) and the Hunter Wetlands Centre Australia (added in 2002).
 The two are connected by a wildlife corridor consisting of Ironbark Creek, the Hunter River, and Ash Island.
 The Kooragang lies within the estuarine section of the Hunter River; habitats include mangrove forest, saltmarsh, saline pastures, Casuarina forest, brackish swamps, standing open water, sandflats, beaches and rock-retaining walls and ponds.
-The site is of great importance for migratory waterbirds such as the Pacific Golden Plover (Pluvialis fulva) and Eastern curlew (Numenius madagascariensis).
-The site also supports endangered bird species such as the Australasian Bittern (Botaurus poiciloptilus).
-The reserve is used primarily for ornithological, wetlands ecology and fisheries research together with bird watching, while surrounding areas are mainly for industrial purposes, residential, transport, water supply infrastructure and grazing.
+The Site is of great importance for migratory waterbirds such as the Pacific Golden Plover (Pluvialis fulva) and Eastern curlew (Numenius madagascariensis).
+It also supports endangered bird species such as the Australasian Bittern (Botaurus poiciloptilus).
+The Nature Reserve is used primarily for ornithological, wetlands ecology and fisheries research together with bird watching, while surrounding areas are mainly for industrial, residential and transport purposes, water supply infrastructure and grazing.
 The site has historical significance for Aboriginal communities.
-Ramsar site no. 287.
+Ramsar Site no. 287.
 Most recent RIS information: 2012.

 Kakadu National Park.
 12/06/80; Northern Territory; 1,979,766 ha; 13°01'S 132°26'E. National Park, World Heritage natural & cultural Site.
 An iconic destination within Australia, renowned for its exceptional beauty and unique biodiversity, with a variety of landforms, habitats and wildlife.
 It encompasses expansive coastal and inland ecosystems such as terrestrial wetlands and woodlands, floodplain ecosystems, swamp forest, rivers, springs, and billabongs, as well as coastal/marine ecosystems with intertidal mudflats, saltmarsh, mangroves and seagrass.
 Wetland habitats are relatively undisturbed and support a broad range of natural values including threatened and endemic species and a remarkable abundance of waterbirds.
 The site contains a richness of archaeological sites and items, and an ongoing 'living culture' is maintained by the traditional owners of Kakadu National Park today who display a fundamental connection with the wetlands of the Ramsar Site.
 First listed in parts in 1980 and 1989, on 28 April 2010 these two entities were combined, with an additional 600,000 hectares, to create a single Ramsar Site conforming to the boundaries of the National Park.
 Ramsar Site no. 204.
 Most recent RIS information: 2011.